Appearance

 This section defines controls related to user authentication in Salesforce production environments.
 These controls ensure that organizations implement strong identity verification mechanisms, centralize authentication through Single Sign-On, and maintain proper governance over authentication exceptions to reduce the attack surface and enforce consistent identity management practices.

-Control Statement: Salesforce production orgs must enforce Single Sign-On (SSO) for all standard users by enabling the org-level setting that disables Salesforce credential logins and assigning the “Is Single Sign-On Enabled” permission to all non-exempt accounts.
+Control Statement: Salesforce production orgs must enable the org-level setting that disables Salesforce credential logins for all users.

 Description: